lucanevess87/lucanevess87/README.md

 22 y.o.
 Front-end Developer with experience in React and Flutter, currently at Loomi.

-💻 Involved in projects such as:
+💻 Involved in projects such as:<br>
 <strong> ClapMe, JetOps, Regularização Fundiária Diagonal, Águas Digitais Compesa, New School, Segue, Pricepoint Suvinil, Smart Síndico.  </strong>

 ---